byui-cse/cse450-course/source/module-07/project.md

 5. Ethical implications

 ## Submission
 Please submit a document (.docx or .pdf) with the above requirements as headings.
-Then, after the heading briefly describe your work in that area.
+Then, after each heading, briefly describe your work in that area.

 At the end, make sure to include: